mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

     .. image:: /images/dockers/Storyboard_comment.png

 Lock
-    This option is used to stop adding items when keyframes are added in the Timeline docker.
-    This might be useful when tweening where you might not want the detailed frames in the storyboard docker.
+    This option is used to freeze the docker in its current state.
+When this option is enabled thumbnails, comments, duration and frame number do not change.
+Reordering of scenes using drag and drop is also disabled.
+This might be useful when tweening where you might not want the detailed frames in the storyboard docker or when you want to change something without affecting the storyboard.

 .. _storyboard_arrange_menu: